 Learn and understand from data usage

-- Amundsen consists of five major components and follows a
+Amundsen by Lyft consists of five major components and follows a micro-service architecture:

 - Metadata Service: Able to handle requests from both frontend service and microservices